qichaozhao/cards/_posts/2018-06-03-potato-lemon-7.md

 ---

+Previously on potatolemon, we finished off deriving the formulas behind backpropagation and implemented it all, and then we did a lot of testing and a lot of bug hunting, and then we validated our network on a small toy problem (learning the XOR gate).

 # Planar Classification

-Since we have ostensibly a working network, it's time to put it to the test with a further toy problem to learn!
+Since we now have ostensibly a working network, it's time to put it to the test with a further toy problem to learn!

 So, in this post, we will look at a planar classification example which further tests our network in a binary classification setting.